secworks/fltfpga/cpu/doc/fltcpu.md

 ======
 ## Introduction ##
 The fltfpga CPU is a simple RISC processor core.
-We could have used an ARM clone, OpenRISC or a number of different CPU cores.
+We could have used an ARM clone, RISC-V, OpenRISC or a number of different CPU cores.
 But what is the fun with that?

 Anyway, the CPU is a 32-bit CPU with a very limited instruction set.
 The machines has a shared code and data memory to allow dymanic/self modifying code, use data as code and other fun things.
 I/O including is memory mapped too.
-Oh and the program counter (PC) is of course a normal register so one can manipulate the PC from SW.
-Running code backwards?
+Oh and the program counter (PC) and return address (RET) are of course normal registers so one can manipulate the PC and RET from SW.
+Running code backwards by shifting the PC?
+Jumping by setting RET and do a RTS?
 Should be doable.

+The machine reads 32-bit aligned words.
+But can write independent bytes (one to four) to memory.

 The first version of the machine will only support integer arithmetic.